possibly 17th-18th century

 [Yamanaka and Company, Kyoto, (until 1934)], sold; to Mr. and Mrs. Laurence Roberts, 1934, gift; to Louis V. Ledoux Collection, New York (1934-1948), by descent; to his son L. Pierre Ledoux, New York (1948-2001), by inheritance; to his widow Joan F. Ledoux, New York, (2001-2013), gift; to Harvard Art Museums, 2013.
 Footnotes: 1.
 Louis V. Ledoux (1880-1948) 2.
 L. Pierre Ledoux (1912-2001) 3.
 On long term loan to Harvard Art Museums from 1981 to 2013.

-16th centuryJapaneseThread-bound book: first of nine; ink and color on paper
+One of a pair of handscrolls; ink and light color on paper

-18th centuryJapaneseAlbum leaf: one of a group of three (originally from a larger set)
+19th centuryJapaneseAlbum leaf: one of two (originally from a larger set)

 19th centuryJapanese